-Skills acquired in communication, performance and presentation (including Music technology) build confidence and key interpersonal skills, and are easily transferable and complementary to other subject areas; indeed, many former pupils regard them as essential life-skills.
-A good pass at Grade 3 level, or above, in Practical and Theory Exams of the Associated Board, Trinity College or Rock School is desirable.
-It is helpful to note that Grade 3 is sufficient for the GCSE performance exam in Year 12.
+A good pass at Grade 3 level, or above, in Practical and Theory is desirable.
+It is helpful to note that Grade 3 is sufficient for the GCSE performance component in Year 12.

 Unit 1 : Performing and Appraising

 You will complete one solo and one ensemble performance and you will discuss your performance with the visiting examiner.